- Author Contributions to the Manuscript and CRediT Taxonomy

 AI Use and Disclosure in Manuscript Preparation

-The editors understand that these definitions only partially resolve the ambiguity around the terms used to describe computer learning.
-When necessary authors should contact the editors for clarifications on how to document AI use.
+The editors recognize that these definitions may not fully resolve ambiguities around terms used to describe computer-based learning.
+When necessary, authors should contact the editors for guidance on how to document AI use appropriately.

 Text and Data Mining